We are glad you’re here! Thank you for wanting to explore your options and find out what WCCC has to offer you.

 Whether your future plans include going to college or straight into your career field, WCCC has excellent opportunities for you!
 So, let’s cover the basics:

 Students typically attend WCCC during their junior and senior years of high school.
 As students at WCCC, you will be in a program lab that focuses on your career field interest.
 Think of your lab time as you would a major in college.
 So, depending on your future goals, you could major in Digital Design, Criminal Justice, Dental Assisting, Heavy Equipment, and many more, but you get the point!
 Even though it’s similar to college in how you pick a field of study, WCCC is a public school, so there is no tuition to attend.
 There are only student fees for supplies and uniforms.
+We are an open-enrollment school, so you can apply from one of our associate school districts, any area school: online, private or public, or from homeschooling.

 And if you’re wondering, YES, you can take college-level courses here at WCCC.
 We offer College Credit Plus, Honors, and AP courses.
 There are plenty of opportunities for students to earn college credit here, which can save you thousands of dollars!